stensalweb/kscript/README.md

 ## About

-In the broadest sens, I think that kscript could be a general purpose language for quick development, and that programs written in kscript could be easily distributed and ran on other systems, without worrying a bunch about package versions and support.
+In the broadest sense, I think that kscript could be a general purpose language for quick development, and that programs written in kscript could be easily distributed and ran on other systems, without worrying a bunch about package versions and support.
 I plan to have a general purpose standard library that is cross platform, and supports pretty much all the common programming tasks.

 At the same time, I also wanted something which could rival Python as a usable scripting and/or systems scripting language.
 However, I did away with relevant whitespace, Python's overuse of `:` (which even Python core devs are regretting with the addition of the walrus operator), odd choices for vocabulary (like, why do I `except` something always?
 I prefer `catch`, because sometimes you expect a so-called 'exception' to be thrown, so it's not really anything special.
 This is just one example, though), and again, (useless) feature bloat.